Bright-Shard/website/blog/ai.md

 # The Problem

 While it's cool to see a product spreading so rapidly, it's unfortunately a very problematic technology.
-There are *tons* if problems and questions with AI.
+There are *tons* of problems and questions with AI.
 Many of these problems aren't ones I'm going to address in this post, because they can get rather philosophical and lengthy - I'm not, for example, going to discuss if this technology is truly intelligent.

 However, there are three objective problems with AI that you should be aware of: